virus-rpi/DarkEye/README.md

 # DarkEye

-This is a script to use another PC remotely.
+This is a script to use another PC remotely to increase productivity.

 ## Instructions